gispatial/averis-fullstack-api/README.md

 GRANT ID FOR ALL AUTH-O PERMISSIONS cgr_xPM8ZPzjmnd1WXs4
 ```
-- Execute cli to deploy as production or development:
+- Execute cli to deploy as staging production or localhost development:

 ```
-npm run start
+$ npm run start
+then for staging build production run cli below:
+$ npm run build

 - App running at:
 - Local:   http://localhost:3000/